GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Introduction

 \section{Introduction}

-By mapping natural language utterances to logical forms, the task of semantic parsing has been widely explored in various applications like querying database \cite{zhong2017seq2sql, yu2018spider} or knowledge base \cite{zhang2018variational, talmor2018web}, virtual assistant conversation \cite{campagna2019genie, fischer2021diy} and general-purpose code generation \cite{ling2016latent, yin2017syntactic, nan2020hisyn}.
-Early attempts in this field usually rely on compositional grammar such as CCG and DCS \cite{zettlemoyer2005learning, kwiatkowksi2010inducing, liang2013learning}.
-Recently, most works formulate semantic parsing as a Seq2Seq problem and adopt encoder-decoder neural networks that only require parallel data of natural language utterance and corresponding logical form for supervision \cite{zhong2017seq2sql, yu2020grappa, damonte2021one}.
+By mapping natural language utterances to logical forms, the task of semantic parsing has been widely explored in various applications, including database query \cite{yu2018spider, talmor2018web} and general-purpose code generation \cite{yin2017syntactic, campagna2019genie, nan2020hisyn}.
+Although the methodology has evolved from earlier statistical approaches \cite{zettlemoyer2005learning, kwiatkowksi2010inducing} to present Seq2Seq paradigm \cite{zhong2017seq2sql, damonte2021one}, the semantic gap between natural language and logical forms still lies as the major challenge for semantic parsing.

-However, these neural approaches still suffer from two major challenges: (a) \textbf{Semantic gap.} As shown in Figure \ref{fig:examples}, in graph query languages (\eg SPARQL, Cypher, and newly emerged KoPL, etc.), graph nodes and edges constitute the key semantics of the logical forms \cite{perez2009semantics}, which are very different from the expression of natural language queries.
-Such discrepancy significantly hinders the learning of neural semantic parser, especially in the era of pretrained language models \cite{lewis2020bart}. (b) \textbf{Imbalance of data.} Due to the intensive labor and language-specific expertise required in annotation \cite{li2020context}, in spite of the various datasets prepared in SPARQL \cite{talmor2018web, dubey2019lc, keysers2019measuring}, very few works target the semantic parsing of other graph query languages, such as Cypher and Gremlin, that are commonly used in industries \cite{seifer2019empirical}.
-Moreover, datasets of different languages are also isolated since no existing tools can support the conversion \cite{a2022sparql}.
-Such imbalance and isolation of data has impeded the semantic parsing of low-resource languages in both academia and industry.
+As shown in Figure \ref{fig:examples}, in graph query languages (\eg SPARQL, Cypher, Lambda-DCS, and newly emerged KoPL, etc.), graph nodes, edges and their respective properties constitute the key semantics of the logical forms \cite{perez2009semantics}, which are very different from the expression of natural language utterances.
+Such discrepancy significantly hinders the learning of neural semantic parsers and therefore increases the demand for labeled data \cite{yin2021ingredients}.
+However, due to the laborious efforts and language-specific expertise required in annotation, such demand cannot always be satisfied and thus becomes the bottleneck \cite{li2020context, herzig2021unlocking}.